Generally Soundslice is all about syncing music with real human performances — but it can be useful to hear computer-generated playback.

-You can change a track’s synthetic sound to help you practice.
-For example, you may want to change the timbre of a guitar track from an electric guitar to an acoustic guitar to fit the instrument you’re practicing with.
+You can change an instrument’s synthetic sound to help you practice.
+For example, you may want to change the timbre of a guitar from electric to acoustic to fit the instrument you’re practicing with.
 Or, you may want to change to an instrument sound that has clearer attack, like a piano vs. a wind instrument, so that it’s easier to hear a particular rhythm.

-To change a track’s synthetic sound, open the mixer and select a new instrument from a track’s “Synthetic sound” dropdown menu.
+To change an instrument’s synthetic sound, open the mixer and make a new selection from the instrument’s “Synthetic sound” dropdown menu.

 Note that this will only last as long as your practice session.
 It will reset when you refresh the page.
-If you created the slice, see here for information on changing the default synth sound for a track.
+If you created the slice, see here for information on changing the default synth sound for an instrument.

 You can use the mixer to change synthetic playback levels of individual instruments.
-In addition to changing volume levels, you can quickly mute/solo individual tracks.
+In addition to changing volume levels, you can quickly mute/solo individual instruments.

 To open the mixer, tap this icon in the controlbar: